hngu/leetcode/0003_longest_substring_without_repeating_characters.md

 ```

 ### Better Solution:
 - Use a sliding window approach.
 Have pointers, i, j and slide j.
 If j is not unique, then move i.
+Max would be max(max, j - i).